-Three of the categories shown in the tables above (council dwellings, other land and buildings and surplus properties) are subject to periodic revaluation: all such assets are revalued at 5-year intervals.
-These were last valued as at 31 March 2020 by the Wilks, Head & Eve.
-The next full revaluation, for all three categories of assets, is due to be carried out as at 31 March 2025.
+Three of the categories shown in the tables above (council dwellings, other land and buildings and surplus properties) are subject to periodic revaluation; all such assets are revalued at 5-year intervals with a market review carried out annually.
+These were last valued as at 1 April 2020 by the Wilkes, Head & Eve.
+The next full revaluation, for all three categories of assets, is due to be carried out as at 1 April 2025.